Getting started

 geom_point()

-Warning: Removed 6 rows containing missing values (`geom_point()`).
+Warning: Removed 6 rows containing missing values or values outside the scale range (`geom_point()`).

 • Demonstrate selecting each part in turn again